 Surgical technologist is a certified profession in the United States, meaning that individuals who wish to enter this field must attain specific training and education and certification to perform this role.
 Certification for this career is handled by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
 Below are some educational programs that can lead to a job as a surgical technologist.

-San Juan College is located in Farmington, New Mexico, and offers its students the opportunity to complete a surgical technology program in less than a year.
+San Juan College is located in Farmington, New Mexico, and offers its students the opportunity to complete an Associate of Applied Science (AAS) degree in surgical technology.
 San Juan College boasts a full operating theater where students can practice their skills in a real-world setting and multiple corporations with local medical facilities.

 The learning objectives of the San Juan College program for surgical technology are preparing instruments, preparing surgical suites, assisting physicians and surgeons in their work, and aseptic and decontamination techniques.
 Prospective students at San Juan may particularly benefit from the generous scholarships that the state of New Mexico offers to its residents.